shannon-f/shannon-f.github.io/index.markdown

 # About Me
 <img src="/assets/img/ShannonFluellen.jpeg" width="300" style="border-radius: 100%; "/>

-I'm a software engineer in Houston, TX with 8 years of professional experience in full stack web and iOS software development.
+I'm a software engineer in Houston, TX with 10 years of professional experience in full stack web and iOS software development.
 I've used a variety of technologies and languages such as Swift, Java, Javascript, NodeJS, and Objective-C.
 I've worked on projects as both a part of Agile teams and as the sole engineer.

 # Work Experience
 ## 2022-Present
 ### <a href="https://www.spotify.com">Spotify <i class="fa fa-external-link fa-1" style="font-size: 14px;" aria-hidden="true"></i></a>
+Senior Engineer
 Engineer II
 ## 2020-2022
 ### <a href="https://www.pmd.com">pMD <i class="fa fa-external-link fa-1" style="font-size: 14px;" aria-hidden="true"></i></a>